goatslacker/react-ssr-benchmarks/README.md

 The purpose of this repo is to host runnable benchmarks of React's server-side rendering across different versions.

-I've browserified React into different bundles which exist in [react/](the react/ folder).
+I've browserified React into different bundles which exist in [the react/ folder](react/).

 The benchmarks are ran with `NODE_ENV=production` so that checks and warnings are skipped.